ucsf-deb/bifs/README.rst

 		      + http://as.ynchrono.us/2007/12/filesystem-structure-of-python-project_21.html
 			  + but no reason is ever given
   #.
 Other scripts?
 Some of the Empirical Scanners might qualify.
+      - bifs_util/EmpiricalScanner.py does not; it won't run by itself.
+	  - bifs_util/util.py also does not
+  #.
+Probably need to revive some of the scanner-related scripts
+     In examples/
+	   - empirical_scan.py
+	   - scan.py
   #. __init__.py
-      - should be in every directory to import
+      - *should be in every directory to import
-	  - currently is not
+	  - *was not true
-	  - and yet the imports are working
+	  - and yet the imports were working
 	  - possibly related to relaxation of the __init_.py requirement in Python 3.3.
 	  - but that relaxation was only for Namespace packages, which this is not
 	  - What should go in __init__.py? opinions differ